-Prerequisite: MATH 250 and 260 both with a C- or higher.
-MATH 245 is recommended.
+Prerequisite: MATH 245, 250, and 260 all with a C- or higher.
 A first course in real analysis covering various topics including point-set topology, continuity, differentiability, the Riemann integral, sequences of functions, series of functions, Taylor and Fourier series, uniform continuity and uniform convergence.